swizzley/puppet-artifact/README.md

 Comparison operations are limited to diff when using ```legacy => true```, and to file size as of 0.2.x.

+**AS OF 0.2.7** File permissions are set in this module, so the users declaring those permissions externally need to refactor, or stick to version <= 0.2.6

 ## Development

 Possibly integrate as a puppet type, and add support for checksum params.
 Perhaps add additional OS support.